Yui-H8/Datacamp/AI_Prompt Engineering with the OpenAI API.md

 Building upon the previous task, your next challenge is to enhance the responses you received.
 When processing a given text, you need to determine its language, count the number of sentences, and generate a suitable title if the text contains more than one sentence.
 However, here's the new twist: if the text consists of only one sentence, no title should be generated, and instead, the model should display "N/A".
 This modification ensures that the title is generated only for texts with multiple sentences, providing a more refined and practical output for your platform's users.

 The OpenAI package, the get_response() function, and the sample text have been pre-loaded for you.
+* Create the instructions, with the directions to infer the language and the number of sentences of the given delimited text; then if the text contains more than one sentence, generate a suitable title for it, otherwise, write 'N/A' for the title.
+* Create the output_format, with directions to include the text, language, number of sentences, and title, each on a separate line,and ensure to use 'Text:', 'Language:', and 'Title:' as prefixes for each line.